ssnaip8e/ssnaip8e/README.md

 - 👋 Hi, I’m @ssnaip8e
-- 👀 I’m interested in спорт,  музыка, хорошие книги...
+- 👀 I’m interested in Sports, music, good books...
-- 🌱 I’m currently learning в HTML/CSS чтоб достичь ИТ-Программирования.
+- 🌱 I’m currently learning in HTML/CSS to achieve IT Programming.
-- 💞️ I’m looking to collaborate on в хороших группах по программированию и клубах изучению английского языка.
+- 💞️ I’m looking to collaborate on in good programming groups and English language clubs.
-- 📫 How to reach me только по почте SSNAIPEROKK@GMAIL.COM
+- 📫 How to reach me by mail only SSNAIPEROKK@GMAIL.COM

 <!---
 ssnaip8e/ssnaip8e is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.